Mortgage bankers Vs mortgage brokers: why use a mortgage broker?

 3. Deal with the application, so you don’t have to worry

 Once you’ve decided on a mortgage product, you can leave the rest in our hands - it’s that simple.
 You don’t have to waste any of your time filling out paperwork - we manage the whole application process for you.
-So you can be left to concentrate on what really matters; whether that’s planning the move or creating new boards on Pinterest for your dream decor!
+This means you can be left to concentrate on what really matters; whether that’s planning the move or creating new boards on Pinterest for your dream decor!

 Why should you use a mortgage broker?